This is Hong Kong Travel Itinerary Day 2 for my Hong Kong Trip in 2017.

 Central, Hong Kong

-IFC, or also known as the International Financial Center, consists of two IFC Tower (One ifc and Two ifc), Four Season Hotel & Place and IFC Mall.
+IFC, or also known as the International Financial Center, consists of two IFC Tower, Four Season Hotel & Place and IFC Mall.
 International Finance Centre is the creation of Asia’s leading financial and property development companies. – IFC HONG KONG

 The shops inside are very similar to Harbour city, mainly luxury retailers.
-We did not spend much time in IFC mall as we don’t do much “luxury shopping”.
+We did not spend much time in IFC mall.
 My favourite part of the mall was their Starbucks.
-Very different from Starbucks in Australia or Singapore, they have so much food variety.
+They have so much food variety.

 How to get here: Tsuen wan line – Central Station / Tung Chung Line, Hong Kong Station